 The Vineyard Haven Band began in 1868 and still toots its horn.
-The Moon Cusser Cafe was at the forefront of the folk music revival in the '60s.
-James Taylor got his start on Martha's Vineyard.
+The Moon Cusser Cafe sat at the forefront of the folk music revival in the '60s.
+James Taylor got his start on the Vineyard.
 Today, tourists and locals gather to listen to the local talent.

-Here's a link to a review of Music on Martha's Vineyard, by Tony Omer, published in the Martha's Vineyard Times on October 30, 2014. http://www.mvtimes.com/2014/10/29/evolution-music-marthas-vineyard/ Nice mention in the Cape Cod Times : "Here is a book I frankly never expected to see, but thank goodness it has been written."
+Nice mention in the Cape Cod Times : "Here is a book I frankly never expected to see, but thank goodness it has been written."
 Also the Vineyard Gazette had a nice piece and there was an excerpt in Martha's Vineyard Magazine.
+We were interviewed by Mindy Todd of The Point.
+Here's the link to the program: http://capeandislands.org/post/music-lives-martha-s-vineyard.
+What made it special was that she interspersed musical pieces with the interview.
+Give it a listen!